CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 ### **Task 2: Monitor performance**

-In this task, we will use VM insights and monitor the performance and health of your virtual machines including their running processes and dependencies on other resources.
+In this task, we will use VM insights to monitor the performance and health of your virtual machines, including their running processes and dependencies on other resources.
 By locating performance bottlenecks and network problems, it can assist in ensuring the availability of critical applications and delivering predictable performance.
 It can also assist in determining whether a problem is connected to other dependencies.

-The fact that VM insights keeps its data in Azure Monitor Logs enables it to provide powerful aggregation and filtering as well as to track data trends over time.
+The fact that VM Insights keeps its data in Azure Monitor Logs enables it to provide powerful aggregation and filtering as well as track data trends over time.
 Let's begin the process by creating a log analytics workspace.

 1. In the Azure portal, search for log analytics workspaces and select **Log analytics workspaces** from the suggestions.